kasslent/clc-digital-skills/_lessons/module-2.2.md

 ### Auto/Center Aligning with `margin`
 The margin property can also be used to center align elements.

-First a width needs to be set.
+First, a width needs to be set.
 Then by setting the left & right values to `auto`, it finds the center of the page.
-The `0` refers to the top and bottom value and can be set to any value depending on the desired page style.
+The `0` refers to the margin at the top and bottom of the element and can be set to any value depending on the desired page style.

     div {
       background: lightblue;